fiws/hapi-forest/README.md

 ## Handlers

+You can use the `forest` handler and define your own routes, instead of auto-generating them.
+This is useful if you need more control over your endpoints or want custom validation.

-Handlers are dynamically generated based on your route definition.
+The forest handler behaves differently based on your route definition.

-`GET`, `POST`, `PATCH` & `PUT` routes will generate an according REST handler.
+`GET`, `POST`, `PATCH` & `PUT` are supported.

-You can also overwrite the handlers by setting the `type` option for every handler.
+You can also overwrite the behaviour by setting the `type` option.

-The `model` option is required for every handler.
+The `model` option is always required.

 ### `getOne`